AhmedAtya74/NotificationService/README.md

 The project will NOT be an entire software system, but rather a component within the system that fulfills a need, provides a feature, that serves a greater PURPOSE within the WHOLE purpose of the software.
 We are going to simulate real situation such as Notification module.

-We will implement the "notification module" as API service
+We will implement the "notification module" as API service "Src code for API exist in demo"

 # technology:
 > - Eclips IDE For Enterprise Java Developer